As my books are for 11 - 14 year olds, most of my school visits are for Key Stage 3 students, but I can adapt for younger and older.

 Kate Mallinder, author of Summer of No Regrets, talks about school visits

-• Tell parents and students about it in advance including that books will be on sale and can be signed.
+• Tell parents and students about it in advance including having books available to order in advance on the parent portal which can then be signed on the day.

 • Read students the first chapter so they can get a flavour of the story beforehand.